starchturrets/windows-shenanigans/guide.md

 # User Account Control

-Set UAC to the highest level, this will mitigate some bypasses.
-Even better, you can create and use a non admin user account to daily drive with, and only elevate into the admin account when absolutely needed.
+Set UAC to the highest level: type "UAC" into the start menu, click the settings result that shows up, and move the slider up to the "Always notify" level.
+This will mitigate *some* [bypasses](https://www.bleepingcomputer.com/news/security/old-windows-mock-folders-uac-bypass-used-to-drop-malware/).
+However, UAC is **not** considered a [security boundary](https://www.microsoft.com/en-us/msrc/windows-security-servicing-criteria) by Microsoft.
+The best option is to daily drive a standard user account, and switch into the admin account only when absolutely needed.

 # App Management